ggharsha/bringing_home_the_bacon/README.md

     * Finish implementing logic for collision detection, movement, and screen-scrolling

 * 1/5 Wednesday
-    * Add character sprites and animations
+    * Finish HTML and CSS to polish project including a navbar

 * 1/6 Thursday
-    * Finish HTML and CSS to polish project including navbar
+    * Catch bugs and fix animation stuttering

 ## Bonus Features:
 This project has abundant potential in terms of add-on features.
 Some ideas include: